fenago/ernesto-spark/lab_guides/Lab_10.md

 #### Pre-reqs:
 - Google Chrome (Recommended)

-#### Lab Environment
-All packages have been installed.
-There is no requirement for any setup.

-**Note:** Labs will be accessible at the port given to you by your instructor.
-Password for jupyterLab : `1234`

-Lab instructions and scala examples are present in `~/work/ernesto-spark` folder.
-To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**

-There should be terminal(s) opened already.
-You can also open New terminal by Clicking `File` > `New` > `Terminal` from the top menu.

-Now, move in the directory which contains the scala source code by running following command in the terminal.

-`cd ~/work/ernesto-spark`

-You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab10`

 **Note:**
-- The supplied commands in the next steps MUST be run from your `~/work/ernesto-spark` directory.
+- The supplied commands in the next steps MUST be run from your `~/Desktop/ernesto-spark` directory.
-- Final code was already cloned from github for this scenario.
+- Final code was already cloned from github for this lab.
 You can just understand the application code in the next steps and run it using the instructions.
-- Click **File Browser** tab on the top left and open `~/work/ernesto-spark/src/main/scala/training/tags.scala` to view scala file.
+- Start IntelliJ IDE and open `~/work/ernesto-spark/src/main/scala/training/tags.scala` to view scala file.

 ![](./Screenshots/scala.png)